About Sussex Neuroscience

 - funding for a weekly seminar series, an annual event, and various social occasions for the benefit of the whole community

-The Directors of Sussex Neuroscience (Professors Miguel Maravall, Louise Serpell, Jamie Ward) together with the Programme Manager (Dr Ruth Staras) are responsible for: developing and running activities that build and celebrate our neuroscience research community at all career stages; representing the neuroscience community to the University; and for delivering longer-term strategic priorities (e.g. facilitating larger-scale grant bids).
+The SN Team: The Directors of Sussex Neuroscience (Professors Miguel Maravall, Louise Serpell, Jamie Ward) together with the Programme Manager (Dr Ruth Staras) are responsible for: developing and running activities that build and celebrate our neuroscience research community at all career stages; representing the neuroscience community to the University; and for delivering longer-term strategic priorities (e.g. facilitating larger-scale grant bids).

 Sussex Neuroscience is an inclusive community whose members come from a wide diversity of backgrounds and locations.
 Much of our support for PhD students and early career researchers is designed to provide equity.
 We seek to foster the careers, and the participation in neuroscience, of researchers from groups who continue to be under-represented in academia and research.
 Through our regular seminar series, events and open meetings we help to facilitate great opportunities for mentorship, collaboration and a positive research culture.